cobbpg/elerea/README.md

 Stateful signals can be safely generated at any time through a monadic interface, while stateless combinators can be used in a purely applicative style.
 Elerea signals can be defined recursively, and external input is trivial to attach.
-The library comes in three major
+The library comes in two major
 variants:

 * **Simple**: signals are plain discrete streams isomorphic to functions over natural numbers;
 * **Param**: adds a globally accessible input signal for convenience;
-* **Clocked**: adds the ability to freeze whole subnetworks at will.

 This is a minimal library that defines only some basic primitives, and you are advised to install